tsg-iitkgp/OnBoarding/README.md

 The formation of the Gymkhana Tech Team is also the responsibility of the Technology Coordinator.

 The point of contact inside Gymkhana and CIC is Alokes Chattopadhyay, Senior System Analyst, Computer & Informatics Centre.
-To get any package installed or updated on the Gymkhana server, write a mail with the EXACT command to be run.
-The server is running `Ubuntu 14.04`, with kernel version 3.13, so find packages that will work on it
+Mail him the DNS record, if there's any requirement or modification of any subdomain of the institute's domain - iitkgp.ac.in.
+You can take his assitance in case of any network or IP related issue with the server.
+The server is running `Ubuntu 20.04`, with kernel version 5.11.0, so find packages that will work on it.

 Addition of any new account on any platform should be added back to the sheet.